-Using TrendSpider, I tested 30 Dow Jones Industrial stocks over a 20-year span.
+Using TrendSpider, I tested 30 Dow Jones Industrial stocks over 20 years.
 This amounted to 8029 Doji candle trades and 548 years of data.
 The Doji candle must be fully formed to enter a trade, and the buy signal must be executed on the next trading day’s open price.
 Each trade was exited at the open exactly ten days later.

 Candle Testing Methodology:

 - 30 DJIA Stocks

 - Daily Chart

 Backtesting the Doji Candle Indicator

 Using the award-winning TrendSpider to automatically identify and execute these trades was fast and accurate.
 To test candlestick patterns and strategies for yourself, please follow these instructions and see the screenshot below for guidance.

 - Buy Signal: Select Strategy Tester > Entry Condition > Add Parameter > Condition > Candlestick pattern > Doji > Evolved.

 - Sell Signal: Add # Candles Passed = 10.